anton-bregolas/NS-Session-Setlist/README.md

 + Session DB updates:
   - Session DB updated to 2025-02-03
+  - Tune Type in T: fields is now indicated in []
+  - Tune Keys in T: tweaked: (A) is being mistakenly lowercased to (a)
   - Z: field standard fixed for auto-sorting: "Editor 1, Editor 2; TSO Source 1 / TSO Source N"

 v.0.5.5: Session DB Update